terry960302/terry960302.github.io/_posts/2020-06-16-regression-analysis_hw2.md

 <img src="https://user-images.githubusercontent.com/37768791/84721888-b2ff2700-afbc-11ea-9257-e98f468993a9.png">
 </center>

-#### (b) Conduct a F-test to determine whether or not there is a linear association between time spent and number of copiers serviced; use alpha = 0.1.
+#### (b) Conduct a F-test to determine whether or not there is a linear association between time spent and number of copiers serviced; use $\alpha$ = 0.1.
 State alternatives, decision rule, and conclusion.

 [해설]